Privacy Policy

 The extension collects only what is necessary to publish events:

-- Page content and URLs — when you explicitly trigger a crawl, the content of the active tab (or a selected image) is sent to the Happenings crawler service for event extraction.
+- Page content and URLs — when you explicitly trigger a crawl, the content of the active tab (or a selected image) is sent to the Tokoro crawler service for event extraction.

-- Published event data — title, description, location, date/time, category, and tags that you choose to publish are stored in the Happenings database.
+- Published event data — title, description, location, date/time, category, and tags that you choose to publish are stored in the Tokoro database.

 - Your public key — a cryptographic identity (Ed25519 keypair) is generated locally on your device the first time you use the extension.
 The private key never leaves your device.
 The public key is attached to events you publish as proof of authorship.